 What Is The Bleach Pregnancy Test?

-If you’re pregnant, you’ll supposedly know it quickly with the bleach test because the mixture will bubble up and foam.
-If the mixture doesn’t do anything or just slightly fizzes, there’s no stork delivery in your future.
+If you’re pregnant, the bleach and urine mixture should bubble up and foam.
+If the mixture doesn’t do anything or just slightly fizzes, you should take that as a negative test result.

 Bleach supposedly reacts with the HCG in a pregnant woman’s urine, and that’s why people believe this test works.